-How Switchgear Works
+How Electrical Switchgear Works

 Switchgear works by isolating specific components for maintenance or repair.
 It controls the flow of electrical power through fault interrupters, circuit breakers and switching devices.
 When a fault is detected, the switchgear quickly isolates the issue while keeping the rest of the system energized.
 Once the issue is resolved, circuits can be safely re-energized.
 Safety features are crucial to switchgear functionality, with overcurrent protection playing a vital role in preventing damage from excessive current flow in a circuit.